Religion and memory on the land

 ‘but what a strange commixture am I’: Borders of Self and Religion in the Making of Women’s Lives

-Kelly can be found online here and here.
+Kerry is a self-employed editor and author.
+Kelly can be found online here.

 Demonstrations of Faith: Religious and Political Identity among Feminist Activists in North America